-- 3.10.1 Reserving speech A member may second a motion or amendment without speaking to it, reserving the right to speak later in the debate. - 3.10.2 Irrelevant matter and needless repetition In speaking to any motion or amendment, members are to confine their remarks strictly to such motion or amendment, and shall not introduce irrelevant matters or indulge in needless repetition.
+3.10.2 Irrelevant matter and needless repetition

+In speaking to any motion or amendment, members are to confine their remarks strictly to such motion or amendment, and shall not introduce irrelevant matters or indulge in needless repetition.
 In this matter, the chairperson's ruling is final and is not open to challenge.

-3.10.3 Limitation on speakers If 3 speakers have spoken consecutively in support of, or in opposition to a motion, the chairperson may call for a speaker to the contrary.
+3.10.3 Limitation on speakers

+If 3 three speakers have spoken consecutively in support of, or in opposition to a motion, the chairperson may call for a speaker to the contrary.
 If no such speaker is forthcoming and after the mover has had the right of reply, the motion must be put.
 Members speaking must, if so called upon by the chairperson, announce whether they are speaking in support of, or against the motion or amendment being debated.

-3.10.4 Taking down words When any member objects to words used and desires his/her objection to be recorded in the minutes, the chairperson may order the objection to be recorded, provided such objection be made at the time the words were used and not after any other members have spoken.
-(See Standing Order 3.20.2).
-3.10.5 Reading of speeches Members shall not read their speeches, except with the permission of the chairperson, but may refresh their memory by reference to notes.
-3.10.6 Time limits on speakers The following time limits will apply during debate in a Council meeting: speakers members may speak for up to three minutes during debate (this includes the mover of a motion when introducing that motion).
-This time may be extended by another minute if there is no dissent from the meeting. the mover of a motion when exercising their right of reply, may speak for up to three minutes.
-This time may be extended by up to another ten minutes at the chair's discretion. • the member presenting a report of a committee may speak for no more than three minutes when introducing that report.
-This time may be extended by up to another ten minutes at the chair's discretion. • the mayor may speak at any time for up to ten minutes.
+3.10.4 Taking down words

+When any member objects to words used and desires his/her objection to be recorded in the minutes, the chairperson may order the objection to be recorded, provided such objection be made at the time the words were used and not after any other members have spoken.

+(See Standing Order 3.21.2).

+3.10.5 Reading of speeches

+Members shall not read their speeches, except with the permission of the chairperson, but may refresh their memory by reference to notes.

+3.10.6 Time limits on speakers

+The following time limits will apply during debate in a Council meeting:

+- members may speak for up to three minutes during debate (this includes the mover of a motion when introducing that motion).
+This time may be extended by another minute if there is no dissent from the meeting; - the mover of a motion when exercising their right of reply, may speak for up to three minutes.
+This time may be extended by up to another a maximum of ten minutes at the chairperson's discretion; - the member presenting a report of a committee may speak for no more than three minutes when introducing that report.
+This time may be extended by up to another a maximum ten minutes at the chairperson's discretion; - the Mayor may speak at any time for up to ten minutes.

 There is no time limit on speaking during debate in committee and subcommittee meetings.

-3.10.7 Member speaking more than once At a meeting of the Council, a member may not speak more than once to a motion or amendment, except when exercising right of reply.
+3.10.7 Member speaking more than once

+At a meeting of the Council, a member may not speak more than once to a motion or amendment, except when exercising right of reply.
 This order does not apply to meetings of committees or subcommittees.

-3.10.8 Right of reply The mover of an original motion or amendment has a right of reply.
+3.10.8 Right of reply

+The mover of an original motion or amendment has a right of reply.
 After the mover has completed such reply, or has intimated the wish to forego this right, the chairperson will put the motion to the meeting.

 Movers in reply are not to introduce any new matter nor summarise the debate.
-Movers in reply must confine themselves strictly to answering questions or issues raised by previous speakers.
-3.10.9 • The right of reply is governed as follows: reply may be exercised (a) The right of reply may only be used once for any motion or amendment, (b) Where no amendment has been moved, the mover may reply at the conclusion of the discussion on the motion;
+Movers in reply must confine themselves strictly to addressing questions or issues raised by previous speakers.

+3.10.9 When right of reply may be exercised

+The right of reply is governed as follows: